Skip to main content

 Updated over a week ago

-Phishing sites mimic authentic webpages, specifically those of large brands or companies.
-These websites trick you into sharing your login credentials or other sensitive information.
+Phishing websites are designed to closely resemble legitimate webpages, especially those of well-known brands or companies.
+These sites deceive users into providing their login credentials or other sensitive information.

 Here's an example of a phishing website pretending to be Shakepay:

-3. Websites that provide phone numbers for companies that do not offer phone. support.
+3. Be cautious of websites offering phone numbers for companies that typically do not provide phone support.

-We urge you to always double-check that you are on https://shakepay.com before signing into your Shakepay account.
+We strongly recommend always verifying that you are on https://shakepay.com before logging into your Shakepay account.

 Did this answer your question?